 Even if someone isn’t an avid reader of blogs, chances are they read plenty of recipes online.
-In fact, nearly 90% of people say they search for recipes on the web, and those recipes are housed on food blogs like yours!
+Nearly 90% of people search for recipes on the web, and those recipes are housed on food blogs like yours!
 This is one of the many reasons food bloggers make the highest income of any blogging niche.
 Your blog posts have the widest audience reach!

 This also means, of course, that food blogging is very competitive.
 So, how can you use search engine optimization to rank high on the SERPs and reach the most readers?
-We’ve got the answers for you today in our post all about SEO for food bloggers!
-Let’s get into it:
+From proper keyword research to finding the right SEO plugins to use, we’ve got the answers for you today!
+Now, let’s dive into tips on SEO for food bloggers!